What Bank-Grade Key Management Teaches You About Agent Eval Harnesses

 1. Durable state, not transient context

 Banking: a key never lives only in memory.
 It exists in an HSM, a backup HSM, an encrypted shard set, and an audit log that records every time it was touched.
-Nothing ephemeral is trusted.
+I do not treat ephemeral state as trusted state.

-Agent parallel: agent state must be persisted before any tool call that has side effects, not after.
-LangGraph's checkpointer is the minimum bar.
-Without durable state you can't answer "what did the agent know at step N?" — which is the first question every post-incident review asks.
+Agent parallel: I persist agent state before any tool call that has side effects, not after.
+LangGraph's checkpointer is a practical baseline.
+Without durable state, I cannot answer "what did the agent know at step N?" — a question I often see in post-incident reviews.

 # Not this: